Making Vision Transformers Truly Shift-Equivariant: Experiments

-To match the circular shift assumption, all convolutional layers in the UperNet model use circular padding.
-Following the default configuration, the models are trained for 160,000 iterations on a total batch size of 16 images using the default data augmentation.
+{\bf Experiment setup.} We conduct semantic segmentation experiments on the ADE20K dataset~\cite{zhou2017scene} using A-Swin and A-SwinV2 models as backbones and compare them against their default versions.
+Following previous work \citep{liu_2021_swin}, we use UperNet~\cite{xiao2018unified} as the segmentation decoder.
+Similar to our classification settings under circular shifts, all convolutional layers in the UperNet model use circular padding to avoid boundary conditions, and circular shifts are used to measure shift consistency.
+Models are trained for $160$K iterations on a total batch size of $16$ using the default augmentation.